Open and Free Criticism

 Sometimes known as the right to freedom of opinion and expression, people have the right to hold opinions without interference.
 This extends to any medium, including written and oral communication, public protest and the media.

-Press Freedom in Australia: Free Speech and the Media
+Open and Free Criticism: Press Freedom, Free Speech and the Media

 Australian Constitution and Press Freedom